KajPe/docker_nativescript/README.md

 ```

 # Pulling the image from docker hub
-The image is accessible from docker hub.
+The image is accessible from docker hub (if building the image is not an option).
 It's naming is different due to namespace, so after an pull, rename it with tag.
 ```
 docker pull kajpe/docker_nativescript
 docker tag kajpe/docker_nativescript nativescript